 When Kasyapa overthrew his father, the king of Sri Lanka, in the 5th century AD and had him entombed alive, he understandably became a little nervous about his own safety.

-He was so concerned about his vengeful brother that he decided to move his newly acquired kingdom to the middle of the country, to rule from the top of a volcanic rock 370 metres above sea level.
+He was so concerned about his vengeful brother that he decided to move his newly acquired court to the middle of the country, to rule from the top of a volcanic rock 370 metres above sea level.
 The palace was known as Sigiriya (meaning Lion’s Rock).

 Sigiriya is located four hour’s drive northeast of the Sri Lankan capital Colombo.
 Before attempting the climb to the top of Lion’s Rock, we stroll through the extensive palace gardens, possibly the oldest landscaped gardens in the world.

 We follow the central gravel path that meanders towards the Rock.
 The left side of the gardens features simple grassy slopes and trees whereas the right side consists of stone walls meticulously excavated, exposing ancient ponds and gravity-fed fountains that, incredibly, still work in the wet season.
 For hydraulics built 1600 years ago, the complexity is amazing.

 Passing the many pools King Kasyapa had constructed for himself and his 500 wives, we reach the base of the Rock and begin the climb.
 For a small fee, the Sigiriya complex provides a personal guide for the climb — as well as child-carriers who literally carry your children up to the top for you.
 They seem to do it effortlessly too!